EmilyFabulous

 How to Make Pumpkin Curry

-bowls of pumpkin curry over rice with chopsticks
+bowl of pumpkin curry with rice

-How to serve Pumpkin Curry
+How to Serve Pumpkin Curry

 Pumpkin curry is delicious when served over sticky rice.
 I make my Instant Pot Jasmine Rice recipe while the curry is cooking and the timing is perfect.
 This method takes about 20 minutes in an electric pressure cooker and comes out perfect every time.